-All Ygrene certified solar contractors are licensed, insured, pre-screened and have been in the solar business for at least two years or more.
+All Ygrene certified solar contractors are licensed, insured, pre-screened and have been in the solar business for at least one year or more.
 Quality installers offer workmanship and equipment warranties and are transparent about when and how they use sub-contractors.
 Solar power is still unfamiliar technology for most homeowners.
 Don't hesitate to ask your contractor how they plan to achieve a quality solar panel installation and any other questions you may have.

 Paying for Your New Solar Power System